top of page

 Ingleborough Archaeology Group

-The remains of a farmstead dating back more than 1,000 years will be the focus of IAG's next talk, on Monday 15 December 2025.
-Dr David Johnson, landscape archaeologist, author and honorary president of IAG, will discuss the discoveries at Gauber Cow Pasture near Ribblehead in his talk at Ingleborough Community Centre.
-Excavation of the site in 2024, in partnership with IAG, formed the last chapter in Dr Johnson's long-running research programme into early medieval settlement
+The remains of a farmstead dating back more than 1,000 years was the focus of IAG's talk on Monday 15 December 2025.
+Dr David Johnson, landscape archaeologist, author and honorary president of IAG, discussed the discoveries at Gauber Cow Pasture near Ribblehead in his talk at Ingleborough Community Centre.
+Excavation of the site in 2024, in partnership with IAG, formed the last chapter in Dr Johnson's long-running research programme into early medieval settlement around Ingle

 Mooning about Ingleborough